dwstan/campsite-checker/README.md

 # campsite-checker

-Make a .env file in the root directory of this project It will have 3 fields:
+Make a .env file in the root directory of this project

+It should have the following 3 fields:

 ```
 SENDEREMAIL = 'email@gmail.com'